Megadwarf47/ProjectOutlawn/GhidraStuff/TheNewStuff/TutorialNew.md

 <img src="/GhidraStuff/TheNewStuff/Images/pvzsearch.png" width="400"/>

-On pvz somehow find the constructor
+On pvz somehow find the constructor (The path might be Only>bottom>middle right)

 Example constructor